-In March 2020, Liberty Siri MarginCo, LLC ("Siri MarginCo"), a wholly-owned subsidiary of Liberty, amended its margin loan agreement secured by shares of Sirius XM Holdings common stock (the "Sirius XM Holdings Margin Loan") that was comprised of a \$250 million term loan, a \$500 million revolving line of credit and a \$600 million delayed draw term loan.
-The term loan, delayed draw term loan and any drawn portion of the revolver carried an interest rate of LIBOR plus 2.05% with the undrawn portion carrying a fee of 0.75%.
-Borrowings outstanding under the Sirius XM Holdings Margin Loan bore interest at a rate of 2.30% per annum at December 31, 2020.

-On February 24, 2021, Siri MarginCo borrowed \$125 million pursuant to an amendment to this margin loan agreement which includes an \$875 million term loan and an \$875 million revolving line of credit.
-Also pursuant to the amendment, the maturity was extended to March 2024.
-The term loan and any drawn portion of the revolver carry an interest rate of LIBOR plus 2.00% with the undrawn portion carrying a fee of 0.50%.
-Borrowings outstanding under the Sirius XM Holdings Margin Loan bore interest at a rate of 6.73% and 2.22% per annum at December 31, 2022 and 2021, respectively.
-As of December 31, 2022, availability under the Sirius XM Holdings Margin Loan was \$875 million.
-As of December 31, 2022, 1.0 billion shares of the Company's Sirius XM Holdings common stock with a value of \$5,840 million were held in collateral accounts related to the Sirius XM Holdings Margin Loan.
+In February 2021, Liberty Siri MarginCo, LLC ("Siri MarginCo"), a wholly-owned subsidiary of Liberty, borrowed \$125 million pursuant to an amendment to its margin loan agreement secured by shares of Sirius XM Holdings common stock (the "Sirius XM Holdings Margin Loan") that was comprised of an \$875 million term loan and an \$875 million revolving line of credit.
+The term loan and any drawn portion of the revolver carried an interest rate of LIBOR plus 2.00% with the undrawn portion carrying a fee of 0.50%.
+In March 2023, Siri MarginCo amended the Sirius XM Holdings Margin Loan, increasing the revolving line of credit to \$1,075 million, extending the maturity to March 2026 and changing the interest rate to the Secured Overnight Financing Rate ("SOFR") plus 2.25%.
+During the year ended December 31, 2023, Siri MarginCo repaid \$180 million of borrowings outstanding under the term loan.
+Borrowings outstanding under the Sirius XM Holdings Margin Loan bore interest at a rate of 7.60% and 6.73% per annum at December 31, 2023 and 2022, respectively.
+As of December 31, 2023, availability under the Sirius XM Holdings Margin Loan was \$1,075 million.
+As of December 31, 2023, 1.0 billion shares of the Company's Sirius XM Holdings common stock with a value of \$5,470 million were held in collateral accounts related to the Sirius XM Holdings Margin Loan.
 The margin loan contains various affirmative and negative covenants that restrict the activities of the borrower.
 The margin loan does not include any financial covenants.